BIG IDEA SUNDAY

 Earlier this afternoon, the Retreat opened with a look at creative genius, followed by a design for organizational effectiveness.
 A surefire way to stifle creativity and innovation and block the strategic evolution of an organization is to allow unconscious biases to go unexplored and unchecked.
 Leslie Traub joins us from Cook Ross in Washington, D.C., where she is a leader of this nationally recognized diversity and inclusion firm.
 She will help us identify surprising biases that we all harbor and that are buried subtly within our teams.
 She’ll employ exercises and film to demonstrate how our culture helps shape these automatic responses and the impact of those responses.
 In this keynote, the focus is on the power of fear as a creativity stifler/enabler and the intersection of HR, talent management, and diversity/inclusion.
 Leslie also offers a Monday morning workshop that will help you explore at greater length the nuances of unconscious bias and a structure for handling this workplace issue.

-Applying for HRCI general (HR) credit and SHRM credit.
+Approved for HRCI (general) credit and SHRM credit.

 5:00 - 6:00 Meet the Author and Book Signing